troyQQngu/troyQQngu/README.md

-- 👋 Hi, I’m Troy Tao @troyQQngu
-- 👀 I’m interested in applied math especially numerical analysis and statistics.
-- 🌱 I’m currently learning machine learning/ data science, electric guitar.
-- 💞️ I’m looking to collaborate on machine learning/ data science projects
-- 📫 How to reach me taoyuxuaninamerica@gmail.com
+I’m Troy Tao.
+I’m interested in statistical learning theory, machine learning, differential privacy, and causal inference.
+How to reach me: y19tao@gmail.com

 <!---
 troyQQngu/troyQQngu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.